PSH-Computing-AI-club/competition-spring-2025-dotsandboxes-template-typescript/README.md

 Visit the scripting API documentation at: [`PSH-Computing-AI-club.github.io/competition-spring-2025-dotsandboxes`](https://PSH-Computing-AI-club.github.io/competition-spring-2025-dotsandboxes)

-Alternatively, if the above resources do not solve your problem, visit the `#CHANNEL-NAME-HERE` channel in the club's Discord.
+Alternatively, if the above resources do not solve your problem, visit the `#CHANNEL-NAME-HERE` channel on the club's Discord.

 ## Related Repositories